Mighel881/Rose/README.md

 # Rose
-Getting peeped by a Rose doesn't feel that good, it's time to change that
+Getting peeped by a rose doesn't feel that good, it's time to change that

 ## Installation
 1. Add this repository to your Package Manager: https://repo.litten.love